Philadelphia Officials Set To Announce COVID-19 Restrictions Monday After Reporting More Than 1,000 Cases In Single Day

 The virus is now spreading more among younger people who have milder cases and while hospitalizations are also increasing, there are fewer deaths because doctors have better treatments.

-Farley wouldn’t reveal any specifics on the new restrictions coming Monday but did say Philadelphia residents should be modeling their behavior from early March or April when the city was on a virtual lockdown.
-The new restrictions are not expected to be that drastic, but new limits are coming.
+Farley said Philadelphia residents should be modeling their behavior from early March or April when the city was on a virtual lockdown.

 The city will hold a press conference at 1 p.m. on Monday to announce the restrictions.